akg357/CS-386-HealthWebsite/D6_implementation_2.md

 I chose not to implement the code because it wasn't necessary and wouldn't generally make a massive change

+AI feedback: seperatre UI updates from logic in exercise.js Assigned Reviewer: Ethan Senger
+Severity Assesment: [Medium]
+DEcision: [Accepted]
+Explanation: This is a good idea as ot seperatesx the logic from the UI manipulation, should make it easier for a unit test as well.
+Will also allow it to be easier to add onto in the future

 ### 5.1 AI Interaction

 **Tool Used:**